RawanAk/learning-library/data-management-library/mysql/heatwave-analytics/intro/intro.md

 At the end of the workshop you will be able to run some queries on a sample dataset loaded into MySQL Database Service and compare the execution times with and without HeatWave.
 Prepare yourself to be surprised!

-Estimated Workshop Time: 100 minutes
+Estimated Workshop Time: 100 minutes.

 ### Objectives